AI Procurement | | 24 min read

 Agencies want AI that improves performance, reduces burden, and supports mission outcomes.
 But they also need contractors that understand acquisition rules, data boundaries, cybersecurity, documentation, oversight, and mission risk.

-The contractors that win in this environment will not simply be the ones with the most advanced AI tools.
-They will be the ones that can show the government how AI is governed, secured, tested, monitored, and aligned to contract requirements.
+The contractors that win in this environment will not be the ones with the loudest AI claims or the most impressive demo.
+They will be the ones that can show how AI is governed, secured, tested, monitored, documented, and aligned to contract requirements.

 Contact GS Consulting